Happy Webs

 UK Workbenches, based in Mossley (Tameside), manufactures and supplies high-quality industrial workbenches, workshop furniture, and storage solutions to trade buyers across the UK.
-When Lee Burnham, the Managing Director, first contacted us, the business was being held back by its own digital infrastructure.
+When Lee Burnham, the Managing Director, first contacted us, the business was being held back by its own digital front door: the website that should have been winning industrial enquiries and orders.

 Lee knew the website needed replacing.
 He just hadn’t found anyone who understood the difference between a consumer shop and a proper trade e-commerce platform for industrial products.